Chris-Graffagnino/Jormungandr-for-Newbs/docs/cardano_foundation_registry_guide.md

 ## Get your rewards credentials
 ```
+# If you have NOT already created your public/private keys, complete the following steps:
-# If you previously used my "guide 4newbs", you're probably used to seeing
+# If you previously created keys from "Guide for Newbs," use those instead.
-# receiver_secret.key, receiver_public.key, receiver_account.txt
-# The keys created in the following step will REPLACE those, once the real incentivized-testnet launches.

-jcli key generate --type ed25519 | tee owner.prv | jcli key to-public > owner.pub
+jcli key generate --type ed25519 | tee receiver_secret.key | jcli key to-public > receiver_public.key

-jcli address account --testing --prefix addr $(cat owner.pub) > owner.addr
+jcli address account --testing --prefix addr $(cat receiver_public.key) > receiver_account.txt
 ```

-### Make a .json file with the contents of owner.pub as the filename.
+### Make a .json file with the contents of receiver_public.key as the filename.
-`nano "$(cat owner.pub)".json`
+`nano "$(cat receiver_public.key)".json

 ### Paste the follwing into the .json file, and replace the values with your own.